Andrew Brel

 Andrew Brel is an author whose work includes The Emergency Bouzouki Player and One Day in Paris and a professional musician for over forty years.
-He has released 14 albums of meditation music since 2001.
+He has released 16 albums of meditation music since 2001.

 Early life

-Brel was born to Greek parents in the South African suburb of Bryanston, one of Johannesburg's affluent whites-only areas in 1960.
+Brel was born to Greek parents in the South African suburb of Bryanston, one of Johannesburg's whites-only areas in 1960.
 His father was Manoussos Broulidakis, originally from Sfakia, a Cretan village on the South of the Island notable for its resistance during the Ottoman occupation.
-With a reputation for resistance against oppression going back 1,000 years, Sfakia was the extraction point for the Allied troops caught up in the surprise invasion of Crete by the Nazis in 1941.
+Sfakia was the extraction point for the Allied troops caught up in the surprise invasion of Crete by the Nazis in 1941.

-After emigrating to South Africa in 1934, Manos volunteered for the South African army in 1939, serving as an infantry captain with the British Commonwealth forces, active in North Africa and Italy.
-He was a multiple medal winner although he gave his medals away, believing medals to be unworthy, seeing the anti-fascist position as every mans duty and not a choice warranting reward.
+After emigrating to South Africa in 1934, Manos volunteered for the South African army in 1939, serving for the duration of WW2 in North Africa and Italy.

 Manos married Helen Evangelou in 1956.
 They had three children.
 Katerina, born 1958, Andreas born 1960 and Christina born 1966.
 The family lived in Linksfield Ridge in what was the 'House of the Year in 1956.
 The house on Hannoben street was designed by Frank L. Jarret in 1951 "for Greek timber merchant Manos Broulidakis, who spared no expense in using the richest of timbers for its interiors."
-Manos sold in 1960 to L.Ron Hubbard, when he relocated his Scientology business to South Africa.
+Manos sold The house on Hannoben street in 1960 to L.Ron Hubbard, when he relocated his Scientology business to South Africa.

 The house that Manos built is currently listed as one of Johannesburg's hidden treasures of architecture as a museum called 'The Ron Hubbard House'.
 Manos Broulidakis' home was the first 1950's house to attain Heritage status in South Africa.

 In 1960 Manos moved his family to Bryanston where Andreas grew up a native Greek speaker, attending Bryanston Primary, Bryanston High and Damelin College before completing first year at the University of the Witwatersrand medical school.
-Manos died in 1971 of a coronary thrombosis, leaving Helen, 36, with three children and four dogs in a three acre property with four servants.
+Manos died in 1971 of a coronary thrombosis leaving Helen, 36, with three children and four dogs in a three-acre property with four servants.
 Andrew was 10, Katherine 12 and Christina 4.
 Each child would react differently to this early encounter with profound loss.
-Kathy became a professional ballerina who embraced Eastern mysticism, Andrew became a professional musician who rejected orthodox religion from an early age, while the youngest, Christine became a successful lawyer.
+Kathy became a professional ballerina who embraced Eastern mysticism, Andrew became a professional musician, and the youngest, Christine, became a successful lawyer.